PREVIOUS : EMOTIONS re. Painful Events (Part 1)

-These are only a few of the possible Es that fuel our reactions to Events, but because they’re shielded by denial we may not have experienced them directly
+This is a list of some of the possible Es that fuel our reactions to Events, but because they’re shielded by denial we may not have experienced them directly

 Denial: Hiding painful truths from ourselves (but not always from others) that we can’t bear to know, so we shut them away in our unconscious & completely forget

-✓ Abandonment – not getting our needs met day-in-&-day-out as kids added up to becoming a huge festering sore.
+✓ Abandonment – not getting our needs met, day-in-&-day-out as kids, added up, becoming a huge festering sore.
 The essence of A. pain is terror.
-When we feel A. the WIC thinks it’s back home, alone, unprotected & we’re going to die!
+Now when we feel A. the WIC thinks it’s back home, alone, unprotected & we’re going to die!

 ✓ Outrage – our kid’s reaction to injustice & unfairness about things we have no control over – but are determined to, anyway!

 ✓ Rage – the accumulated fury from childhood from having been powerless, frustrated & vulnerable in an unsafe environment.
 When our A. wound gets triggered the fear can overwhelm us, & the rage it releases makes us say cruel things to ourselves & others

 ✓ Self-Hate – the defense mechanism protecting us from feeling the full weight of our original A. ACoAs consistently blame ourselves for any pain, anxiety or discomfort we feel!

 ✓ Shame – the feeling generated by any NEED (all childhood needs are legitimate, but not all wants) which was originally abused or neglected in childhood